Are you wondering about the best way to get from Amsterdam to Rotterdam?

 What is the travel time to Rotterdam from Amsterdam

 It depends.
-If you choose to travel by high-speed train, the journey time is only 41 minutes from the city center to the city center.
+If you travel by high-speed train, the journey time is only 41 minutes from the city center to the city center.
 This is the fastest way to get to Rotterdam.

 If you travel by regular train, that time doubles to 1h and 15 minutes.
 If you travel by car, travel time can be between 75 minutes and two hours, depending on traffic.